nolvuscodes/SoFServerEditor/README.md

-# SoFServerEditor
+# sofservereditor
 Sons of the Forest Dedicated/Server Editor